-Our work on Automated Gleason Grading using Deep Learning published in The Lancet Oncology
+Our work on Automated Gleason Grading in Lancet Oncology

 With 1.2 million new prostate cancer cases each year, a high incidence-to-mortality ratio, and risk of overdiagnosis and overtreatment, there is a strong need for accurate assessment of patient prognosis.
 Currently, the Gleason score, assigned by a pathologist after microscopic examination of cancer morphology, is the most powerful prognostic marker for prostate cancer patients.
 However, it suffers from significant inter- and intra-observer variability, limiting its usefulness for individual patients.